White or Red? Which Onion is Better for Observing Plasmolysis

 The key to understanding osmosis is the fact of diffusion, which is a spontaneous process of spreading molecules or energy in any medium at temperatures above absolute zero, caused by the chaotic collisions of molecules in the system.
 Introducing a semipermeable barrier that separates solutions of different concentrations allows for the observation of interesting patterns, which can be better understood with the help of Figure 1.

-Initially (Fig. 1.A), on both sides of the semipermeable barrier (gray), different concentrations of solute (yellow circles) exist, so that the left side has a lower concentration than the right.
-It should also be noted that only solvent molecules (blue) can pass through the barrier, while solute molecules cannot.
-In such a situation, solvent molecules have more frequent contact with the barrier on the side of lower concentration because, on the opposite side, there are more solute molecules as competitors.
-This causes more solvent molecules to pass through the membrane from the less concentrated solution to the more concentrated one than the other way around – this is osmosis (black arrow).
-After some time, we can observe a change in the volume of the solutions – the less concentrated solution decreases (its concentration increases), while the more concentrated one increases (its concentration decreases), as illustrated in Fig. 1.B.
+Initially (Fig. 1.A), different concentrations of solute (yellow circles) exist on both sides of the semipermeable barrier (gray), with the left side having a lower concentration than the right.
+Only solvent molecules (blue) can pass through the barrier, while solute molecules cannot.
+In this situation, solvent molecules contact the barrier more frequently on the side with lower concentration because the opposite side has more solute molecules competing for space.
+This causes more solvent molecules to move through the membrane from the less concentrated solution to the more concentrated one than in the opposite direction.
+This process is called osmosis (black arrow).
+After some time, the volumes of the solutions change: the less concentrated solution decreases, meaning its concentration increases, while the more concentrated one increases, meaning its concentration decreases, as shown in Fig. 1.B.

-Plasmolysis is the result of osmosis, where biological membranes act as the semipermeable barrier.
-When a cell is immersed in a solution more concentrated than its interior, water begins to flow out through biological membranes – such as the membrane surrounding the vacuole or the cell membrane – causing dehydration of the cell and a reduction in protoplast volume.
-Moving a cell that has already undergone plasmolysis to a hypotonic solution will cause water to flow into the cell and restore turgor, a process known as deplasmolysis.
-Both plasmolysis (due to cell dehydration) and deplasmolysis (due to membrane rupture) can – though not always – lead to cell death.
+Plasmolysis results from osmosis when biological membranes act as the semipermeable barrier.
+If a cell is placed in a solution more concentrated than its interior, water flows out through biological membranes such as the membrane around the vacuole or the cell membrane, causing the cell to dehydrate and the protoplast volume to shrink.
+Moving a cell that has undergone plasmolysis into a hypotonic solution causes water to flow back into the cell and restore turgor, a process called deplasmolysis.
+Both plasmolysis due to cell dehydration and deplasmolysis due to membrane rupture can sometimes lead to cell death.

 References: